NivenT/academic_website/_advice/postdoc.md

 ## Some Fancy Positions

-Finally, there are certain notable postdocs which may be hard to find if you do not already know about them.
-These tend to have early (i.e. pre-November) deadlines, sometimes require you to identify a host mentor in your application [^2], and sometimes require that you be "nominated" to apply (in practice, this means you ask your advisor to nominate you).
+Finally, there are certain notable postdocs which may be hard to find if you do not already know about them. **These tend to have early (i.e. pre-November, some in August or September) deadlines**, sometimes require you to identify a host mentor in your application [^2], and sometimes require that you be "nominated" to apply (in practice, this means you ask your advisor to nominate you).
 They may also require an interview (in which case, it is helpful to ask people who have applied previously for advice on interviewing).
 Some such positions include (this is a non-exhaustive list, mostly because I do not know all such positions):

 * [Klarman Fellowship at Cornell](https://as.cornell.edu/research/klarman-fellowships)
 * LSA Collegiate Fellowship at UMich